BC6053 - Applied Immunology (2023/24)

 Prior learning requirements

 Basis of immunity: brief historical perspectives (especially with respect to development of tolerance); self/non-self behaviour of cells; components and effector mechanisms of innate and non-specific immunity; adaptive/specific immunity; ontogeny of effector mechanisms for primary and secondary responses; inflammation and complement.
-LO1, LO2, LO3, LO4
+(1-3)

 Pathology and immunotherapy: immune-mediated injury and disease; hypersensitivity; immunodeficiency; autoimmunity and immunopathology; tumour immunology/cancer immunotherapy; stem cell and regenerative therapy; immunosuppressive therapy]

 Immunotechnology: hybridoma technology; monoclonal antibodies and their biochemical and medical applications; vaccine design and production.
-LO3, LO4
+(3,)

 Balance of independent study and scheduled teaching activity

-Students will be provided with an opportunity to acquire knowledge of the subject matter through lecturer-led activities in the form of lectures and problem-solving tutorials (44 h) and laboratory-based practical exercises (4 h).
+Students will be provided with an opportunity to acquire knowledge of the subject matter through lecturer-led activities in the form of lectures and problem-solving tutorials and laboratory-based practical exercises.
 The students’ ability to manage self and relate to others and their ability to think critically and produce solutions will be prompted through a laboratory report and problem solving exercises completed.
-The information necessary to attain plenitude in learning outcomes will be procured from directed reading and other learning sources (102h).
+The information necessary to attain plenitude in learning outcomes will be procured from directed reading and other learning sources.

 On successful completion of this module students will be able to:

-The module will be assessed using two elements of assessment: (i) a practical exercise in week 3 which will be written up in week 6 under time constrained conditions (1 hour in week 5 tutorial). (ii) a 1.5 h examination at the end of the Semester.
+The module will be assessed using two elements of assessment: (i) a practical report ii) a written exam at the end of the Semester.
 The weighting of each element is shown below and the aspects of the module it assesses are given in the summary table below.
 To pass the module, students need to achieve a minimum aggregate mark of 40%.
 There will be an attendance requirement for the practical sessions.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.